Stuff I use and recommend

 I've used a Brother label printer for years to make stickers that I hand out at my presentations.
 Brother's P-Touch software makes it easy to add QR codes.
 A roll of replacement labels is about $13 and yields about 500 stickers (if you use this template I made in P-Touch).

-The iRig Mic HD is the microphone I use with my iPhone or iPad when I broadcast using the Periscope app.
-It connects to the Lightning port and does a fantastic job of reducing background noise.
+The iRig HD Mic is the microphone I use with my computer, iPhone, and iPad.
+It connects to a USB or a Lightning port and does a fantastic job of reducing background noise.

 I bought these windscreen foam covers for my iRig Mic HD, and they will fit other handheld microphones as well.
 They are super cheap and it's fun when my audience notices that I've switched colors.